player-alex/dokan-mirror-manager/README.md

 ## ✨ Features

 - 🗂️ **Multiple Mount Management** - Create and manage multiple mirror mounts simultaneously
-- 💾 **Drive Letter Selection** - Choose available drive letters from a dropdown menu
+- 💾 **Smart Drive Letter Selection** - Automatically assigns available drive letters, prevents conflicts
+- 🤖 **Auto-Mount on Startup** - Configure mounts to automatically mount when the application starts
 - 🔒 **Read-Only Mode** - Mount mirrors in read-only mode for data protection (enabled by default)
+- 🌍 **Environment Variable Support** - Use environment variables in paths (e.g., `%USERPROFILE%\Desktop`)
 - 🎯 **System Tray Support** - Minimize to system tray with notification support
 - ⚡ **Single Instance** - Only one application instance runs at a time; launching again restores the window
 - 🔄 **Auto-Unmount** - Automatically unmount drives on application exit with confirmation